 As we began our descent, the light of the day was slipping away.
 We hiked the rest of the way to Brady Mountain Road using our headlamps.

 I didn’t want to camp right on the road, but I couldn’t remember where there was nice spot to camp past it.

 We hiked up the trail a little ways from the road, and just fell out, deeming that spot the best because we could not hike anymore!
 I should probably tell you here that a tornado came through this area a few years back and it was now overgrown with briers – not best for camping, but we did not care.

 I love my tent and spent a pretty penny on it, so I was very careful not to have a brier poke a hole in it.
-My CamelBak water bladder, I didn’t think about, but I must have poked a hole in it.
-Fortunately, we only had one more day and I had a one-liter water bottle.
+But my CamelBak water bladder, I didn’t think about, and I must have poked a hole in it.
+Fortunately, we only had one more day and I had a one-liter water bottle to sustain me.

 Jacob hung his hammock between two trees that were a little too close, but he did not care.
 He only cared that he was not walking anymore for the day.

 When planning for the hike, I opted for only a little more than a six-mile hike the last day because I knew we would be worn out.
 The hike was easy for a little ways, but then began to make its last climb.
 Again, we climbed up to an amazing rocky ridge with spectacular views of the lake.